-The experiment was conducted during Kharif season 2024 at Central Research Farm, Naini, Prayagraj, Uttar Pradesh, India, in a randomized block design with eight treatments replicatedthree times using variety IPM 02-3 seeds in a plot size of 3m × 2m at a spacing of 30cm × 10cm with a recommended package of practices excluding plant protection.
-In the experiment, eight different treatments used viz., Spinosad 45% SC (T1), Thiamethoxam 25 WG (T2), Azadirachtin 0.03 EC (T3), Chlorantraniliprole 18.5 SC (T4), Beauveria bassiana 1.15WP (1x108 spore/lit), (T5) Chlorantraniliprole 8.8% + Thiamethoxam17.5 SC (T6), Emamectin Benzoate 5 SG (T7) and untreated Control (T0) were tested to compare the efficacy against Maruca vitrata and their influences on yield of Green gram.
-To assess pest populations, five plants were randomly chosen from each treatment group and examined for egg masses and larvae one day before insecticide application, as well as on the 3rd, 7th, and 14th days following each treatment.
-The reduction in larval numbers of the spotted pod borer (Marucavitrata) relative to the untreated control was determined by averaging the observations taken on the 3rd, 7th, and 14th days after both the first and second spray applications, using the formula provided below.
+The experiment was conducted during Kharif season of 2024 at Central Research Farm, Naini, Prayagraj, Uttar Pradesh, India, using randomized block design with eight treatments and each treatment replicated thrice.
+The seeds of variety IPM 02-3 raised in a plot size of 3m × 2m at a spacing of 30cm × 10cm by adapting the recommended package of practices excluding plant protection.
+Totally, eight treatments were used viz., Spinosad 45% SC (T1), Thiamethoxam 25% WG (T2), Azadirachtin 0.03% EC (T3), Chlorantraniliprole 18.5 SC (T4), Beauveria bassiana 1.15% WP (1x108 spores/lit), (T5) Chlorantraniliprole 8.8% + Thiamethoxam17.5% SC (T6), Emamectin Benzoate 5% SG (T7) along with an untreated Control (T0) were tested to compare the efficacy against Maruca vitrata and their influences on yield of Green gram.
+To assess pest populations, five plants were randomly chosen from each treatment group and examined for eggs and larvae one day before insecticide application, as well as on the 3rd, 7th, and 14th days following each treatment.
+The reduction in larval numbers of the spotted pod borer (Marucavitrata) relative to the untreated control was determined by averaging the observations taken on the 3, 7, and 14 days after both first and second spray of pesticide applications, using the formula given below.

-For larval population record,